Mark33Mark/flickering/README.md

  All actions not checked are still to be completed:

 [x]  This application satisfies the following acceptance criteria:
+   *  Uss React for the front end.
+   *  Uses GraphQL with a Node.js and Express.js server.
+   *  Uses MongoDB and the Mongoose ODM for the database.
+   *  Uses queries and mutations for retrieving, adding, updating, and deleting data.
+   *  Is deployed using Heroku (with data).
+   *  Has a polished UI.
+   *  Is responsive.
+   *  Is interactive (i.e. accepts and respond to user input).
-   *   A
+   *  Includes authentication (JWT).
+   *  Protects sensitive API key information on the server.
+   *  Has a clean repository that meets quality coding standards (file structure, naming conventions, best practices for class and id naming conventions, indentation, high-quality comments, etc.).
+   *  Has a high-quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

 [x]  Application has an Apollo Server, using GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.
-[x]  Use an Apollo Server and apply it to the Express.js server as middleware.
+[x]  Uses an Apollo Server and apply it to the Express.js server as middleware.
-[x]  Include schema settings for resolvers and typeDefs as outlined in the homework instructions.
+[x]  Includes schema settings for resolvers and typeDefs as outlined in the homework instructions.
-[x]  Modify the existing authentication middleware to work in the context of a GraphQL API.
-[x]  Use an Apollo Provider so that the application can communicates with the Apollo Server.
+[x]  Is an installable PWA application.
 [x]  Application is deployed to Heroku [flickering.herokuapp.com](https://flickering.herokuapp.com).
 [x]  Application loads with no errors.
 [x]  User experience is intuitive and easy to navigate.